Generated mountain freestone river scene representing Montana's Boulder River, not an exact location photo

 Stable summer flow

-Good for pocket-water nymphing, attractor dries, and covering one corridor stretch well.
+Good for pocket-water nymphing, attractor dries, and covering one area stretch well.

 03